 Honestly?
 We like all the bundles from Virgin Media.
 This one is suited to a household that likes a bit of telly, isn’t fussed about the so-called ‘premium’ channels but wants a high-quality DVR/set-top box regardless.
 And why not?

 All in all Virgin Media’s Big Bundle is ideal for anyone looking for fast, reliable broadband and a basic TV package.
-Plus, if you decide you want to upgrade your TV package or your broadband speed at any point, you can easily.
+Plus, if you decide you want to upgrade your TV package or your broadband speed at any point, you can easily do that.
 Highly recommended.

 Lines open 8am-10pm Monday to Sunday